Compare Group: Currently operational CSS websites

 Compare Group was founded shortly after the acquisition of Elcheapo.nl in 2006, in order to centralize the management of the different labels.
 Since the founding of the Compare Group, business was expanded further to France and French-speaking Belgium with the foundation of Comparer.fr and Comparer.be in 2009.

 Although Compare Group provides some insights in monthly visitor amounts, it does not publish exact visitor numbers.
 It is known that in 2004 Vergelijk.nl welcomed its 20 millionth visitor since its founding in 1999 and passed the 40 million visitors mark in 2006.

-In september 2017 Vergelijk.nl and Vergelijk.be where the first CSS's in Europe allowed to participate in Google Shopping PLA's after Google was fined with a 2.4 billion euro antitrust fine.
+In september 2017 Vergelijk.nl and Vergelijk.be were the first CSSs in Europe allowed to participate in Google Shopping PLA's after Google was fined with a 2.4 billion euro antitrust fine.

-In March 2018 Vergelijk.nl and Vergelijk.be where the first CSS's in The Netherlands and Belgium to show Amazon results on its websites.
+In March 2018 Vergelijk.nl and Vergelijk.be were the first CSSs in The Netherlands and Belgium to show Amazon results on its websites.